-- You are breastfeeding and your baby is less than six months old. - Have a history of heart disease, heart attack, or stroke. - You are a smoker over 35. - Have a history of blood clots in your legs or lungs, high blood pressure or other health risks.
+- You are breastfeeding and having trouble maintaining your milk supply. - \ Have a history of heart disease, heart attack, or stroke. - \ You are a smoker over 35. - \ Have a history of blood clots in your legs or lungs, high blood pressure or other health risks.